Hospital Indemnity Insurance — Cash Benefits to Help With Hospital Bills & Time Away From Work

 How hospital indemnity works (coverage snapshot)

-Benefits are paid to you (or can be assigned to a provider).
-Exact amounts and eligibility vary by carrier and state.
+Benefits are paid to you (and may be assigned to a provider).
+Amounts and limits vary by policy and state.

 | Benefit | Typical payout | Common limits | Notes |